Chapter 4 Select Destinations Africa & the Middle East

 There are no reported drug interactions between acetazolamide and the fluoroquinolones (ciprofloxacin, levofloxacin) or macrolides (azithromycin) commonly used to treat travelers’ diarrhea.
 There is a potential increased risk of tendon rupture when dexamethasone is used with fluoroquinolones.
 Avoid concurrent use of macrolides and nifedipine.

-Treks on Kilimanjaro are physically demanding and require a good level of fitness and preparation for the elements.
-Kilimanjaro weather is characterized by extremes: be prepared for tropical heat, heavy rains, and bitter cold.
-Keep gear, especially one’s sleeping bag, in waterproof bags.
-Travelers should have adequate health insurance, including medical evacuation insurance.
-Travelers are advised to make sure their medical care and medical evacuation policy will cover any potential costs for a rescue or evacuation from the top of the mountain.
+Kilimanjaro treks are physically demanding and require a good level of fitness and preparation for the elements.
+Kilimanjaro weather is characterized by extremes; travelers should be prepared for tropical heat, heavy rains, and bitter cold.
+Gear, especially sleeping bags, should be kept in waterproof bags.
+Travelers should have adequate health insurance, including medical evacuation insurance, and make sure their medical care and medical evacuation policies will cover any potential costs for a rescue or evacuation from the top of the mountain.

-Carry a first aid kit that includes bandages, tape, blister kit, antibacterial and antifungal cream, antibiotics for travelers’ diarrhea, antimalarials, antiemetics, antihistamines, analgesics, cold and flu medications, throat lozenges, and altitude medications.
+Travelers should carry a first aid kit that includes bandages, tape, blister kit, antibacterial and antifungal cream, antibiotics for travelers’ diarrhea, antimalarials, antiemetics, oral rehydration salts, antihistamines, analgesics, throat lozenges, and medications for altitude illness (see Chapter 2, Travel Health Kits).

 - Baumgartner RW, Siegel AM, Hackett PH.
 Going high with preexisting neurological conditions.
 High Alt Med Biol.
 2007 Summer;8(2):108–16.